In Syrian city of Homs, an orderly evacuation of rebels

 Russian supervision

-The Syrian Arab Red Crescent, along with Russian and Syrian officials are supervising the Al-Waer evacuation.
+The Syrian Arab Red Crescent, along with Russian and Syrian authorities, are supervising the Al-Waer evacuation.
 The Al-Waer reconciliation agreement was reached last week, state media said.
 Russia is an ally of Syria's Bashar al-Assad regime.

 The Homs Media Center, an activist group, is reporting that 2,000 residents including 400 rebel fighters have left Al-Waer and are heading to Jarablus in the Aleppo countryside.